 The Border Wall Isn't The Only Reason Democrats Oppose Plan To End The Shutdown

-Democrats and immigrant rights groups were quick to oppose President Trump's proposal to end the government shutdown over the weekend because it includes $5.7 billion for a border wall.
+Democrats and immigrant rights groups were quick to oppose President Trump's proposal to end the government shutdown over the weekend because it includes $5.7 billion for an expanded border wall.

 Now that they've seen the full language of the bill, they've found even more reasons not to like it.